NoMagicAi/realsense-ros/README.md

 The main branch is `nomagic-development`.

+For FRAMOS D415e camera, the branch is `nomagic-development-framos`.

 Please use lightweight git tags to mark NoMagic releases using the following form `2.2.21-{NoMagic's semantic version}`, for example `2.2.21-1.0.0`: `git tag <tagname>`

+Tags for FRAMOS D415e camera are using the following convention: `{tagname}-framos`, e.g.: `2.3.2-0.3.0-framos`

 Make sure to explicitly push out git tags: `git push origin <tagname>`